Configuration

 Authentication Tips

 - Use credentials with sufficient permissions to access all endpoints you want tested.
 A read-only API key will miss vulnerabilities in write operations.
+Keep in mind that credentials with rights to create data might mean that the scanner does so when fuzzing the API.

 - If your API uses short-lived tokens, configure OAuth 2.0 so the scanner can refresh tokens automatically.